-A fourth NHL partnership as announced in 2016 with the Ottawa Senators partnering with the CWHL to bring the Clarkson Cup to Ottawa and to host it for the first time in an NHL arena.
+A fourth NHL partnership was announced in 2016 with the Ottawa Senators partnering with the CWHL to bring the Clarkson Cup to Ottawa to host it for the first time in an NHL arena.
 The Calgary Inferno won the 2016 Clarkson Cup, defeating Les Canadiennes 8-3 in the championship game.
 Goaltender Delayne Brian was named Clarkson Cup MVP.

 Grow the Game

-In addition, the Thunder made a move from Brampton to Marham.
+In addition, the Thunder made a move from Brampton to Markham.
 The Thunder were immediately accepted with open arms by the Markham community and city council, basing themselves out of the Thornhill Community Centre.

 Inroads were also made financially, as for the first season in CWHL history players received professional salaries.
-A team salary cap of $100,000 was established with players earning between $2,000 to $10,000.
+A team salary cap of $100,000 was established, with players earning between $2,000 to $10,000.

 Montreal veteran Caroline Ouellette (131) also surpassed Brampton alumna Jayna Hefford (130) for most career goals, before being passed by teammate Noemie Marin (132) in the final game of the season.
 Red Star defence Baiwei Yu became the first Chinese-born player to record a goal in the CWHL during the team’s 15-game win streak in the middle of the season.
 Goaltenders also shined, with Red Star netminder Noora Raty and Les Canadiennes goalie Emerance Maschmeyer tying a new CWHL record for shutouts in a season with 6, while Yuqing Wang of Kunlun recorded the first win for a Chinese-born player in a victory over Montreal in the Bell Centre.

 After upsetting the 2017-18 regular season champion Les Canadiennes in the first round, the Markham Thunder met the Kunlun Red Star, who defeated Calgary in an incredible triple-overtime Game 3, in the Clarkson Cup Final.
 Winning 2-1 in overtime with a game-winner from Laura Stacey, Markham won their first Clarkson Cup in franchise history.
-Thunder goaltender Erica Howe was named Clarkosn Cup MVP.
+Thunder goaltender Erica Howe was named Clarkson Cup MVP.